 Pros: The advantage to this method is you get rid of that tough membrane, so you don’t have to chew it.
 Also, there is very little waste since you’re getting in there with your hands and picking everything out.

 Cons: But it is time consuming, and the sections don’t end up being very pretty.
+They can turn out more like grapefruit chunks instead of segments.

 Method 5: The Pro Method

-I like to think of as the fancy or pro method.
+I like to think of this as the fancy or pro method.
 It’s my personal favorite, and I think it’s the best way to cut a grapefruit.

 Now here’s where it gets technical.